actualbudget/docs/docs/tour/budget.md

 # The Budget View

-This view let you manage your budget for various months.
+This view lets you manage your budget for various months.
+You'll find more information about how to do budgeting with Actual in the [Budgeting](/docs/budgeting/) part of this manual.

 ![](/static/img/a-tour-of-actual/tour-budget-overview.png)